 The best thing to me personally is when someone actually builds one of my focusers; to get a general idea of what you can make with a Pfocus, have a look at Kapitan Hjertes video shot on Pfocus 🅱

 In total, I made eight different housings for wide-angle converters (incl functional revisions).
 However, I didn't release all of them - when I am not happy with the results or realize that the used glass is too exotic or made of unobtanium, I drop the idea of making them available.
-Mostly because creating the documentation (the worst part of any project) takes just too much time for the two users who can actually make one of them.
+Mostly because creating the documentation (the worst part of any project, huh) takes just too much time for the two users who can actually build one of them.

 So far, there are three different Pfocus units available: